Budgeting Basics for Campus Recruitment

 If not tchotchkes, what else?

-It might seem fun to give candidates phone cases, stress balls and whatever swag-of-the-moment is available to make your recruitment brand more memorable, but do these giveaways actually go the extra mile in gaining more recruits?
+It might seem fun to give college students phone cases, stress balls and whatever swag-of-the-moment is available to make your recruitment brand more memorable, but do these giveaways actually go the extra mile in gaining more recruits?
 Instead of dedicating a portion of your budget to Happy Meal toys, find a more creative solution that keeps candidates engaged for the same cost.

 For instance, invite candidates who stop by your campus recruitment booth to vote on a charitable cause to receive the amount of what you would have spent on swag.
 After your event, follow up and share the winning cause.
-It’s a win-win: not only will you have an opportunity to authentically engage with interested candidates, you’ll also demonstrate the the positive value of your employer brand.
+It’s a win-win: not only will you have an opportunity to authentically engage with interested candidates, you’ll also demonstrate the positive value of your employer brand.